Ultimate Guide to Muskie Fishing in Canada

 Getting fishing permits for Canada is key.
 Check the fishing laws for where you’re going, as they differ.
 You can buy licenses online or in person.
 Make sure all your papers are ready before you leave to enjoy your fishing without trouble.
 For more tips on gear, see this expert advice from Andy Myers Lodge.

-See also Whitefish Fishing Guide & Tips in Canadian Waters
+See also Grayling Fishing Guide in Canadian Waters

 Muskie Conservation and Regulations